izhangzhihao/intellij-rainbow-brackets/README.md

 - [Sponsors](#sponsors)
 - [Acknowledgements](#acknowledgements)

+## Rainbow Brackets Lite

+This repo is using to compile a fully free version of our product for the community to use.
+This is because some users do not need the paid features and do not want to constantly update their software.
+An open-source, fully free, and stable version is a good option for these users.

+I believe this will benefit both the community and our team.
+The community will have access to a free version of our software, and our team will continue to receive support from those who appreciate and value the paid features.

 ## Compatibility

 IntelliJ IDEA, PhpStorm, WebStorm, PyCharm, RubyMine, AppCode, CLion, Gogland, DataGrip, Rider, MPS, Android Studio, HUAWEI DevEco Studio, DataSpell, Code With Me